abhinav-626/python/README.md

 # python
-.
-.
-.
-.
-'.

-.
-.'

-This is repository for begineer friendly python programs
+This is repository for begineer friendly python programs.